romainducrocq/DQN-frameworQ/README.md

 ### frameworQ

-A DQN framework for custom environments.
+A DQN framework for customized environments.
 Supports:
-- Custom environments with openai gym.
+- customized environments with openai gym.
 - Dynamic save and load with msgpack.
 - Multi-processing learning.
 - Tensorboard visualization.